 How is HIPAA Classified?
 Who should be HIPAA Compliant?

-The HIPAA Administrative Simplification Rules establish national standards for electronic transactions and code sets to maintain the privacy and security of Protected Health Information (PHI).
-As such, organizations who fall under these classifications need to comply with the requirements of HIPAA laws; to the level prescribed by the law.
+The HIPAA Administrative Simplification Rules establish national standards for electronic transactions and code sets to maintain the privacy and security of PHI.
+Every organization that falls under one of these three classifications must comply with HIPAA to the level prescribed by law.
+If you are unsure which category applies to you, understanding the distinction between covered entities and business associates is the right place to start.

 Covered Entities

-Covered Entities under HIPAA are individuals or entities that transmit Protected Health Information for transactions for which the Department of Health and Human Services has adopted standards.
+Covered Entities are individuals or organizations that transmit Protected Health Information for transactions for which the Department of Health and Human Services (HHS) has adopted standards.
+These transactions include healthcare claims, payment and remittance advice, eligibility checks, healthcare electronic fund transfers, and referral certification.

 Healthcare Providers Health Plans Healthcare clearinghouses